Interoception: Somatic symptom disorders

 Patients with somatic symptom disorders score lower on heartbeat detection tasks than healthy controls, suggesting that interoceptive accuracy is poor in psychosomatic disorders.
 It has also been found that patients with psychosomatic disorders who are anxious or stressed report physical symptom discomfort at lower heart rates during exercise treadmill tests, implying poorer interoceptive distress tolerance in somatic symptom disorders with comorbid psychiatric conditions.

 Obsessive compulsive disorder

 Results from a study investigating the relationship between obsessive compulsive disorder (OCD) and internal body signals found that patients with OCD were more accurate on a heartbeat perception task than healthy controls and anxiety patients heightened interoceptive awareness.

 Autism spectrum disorder

 Patients with autism spectrum disorder (ASD) may have poorer interoceptive awareness than control subjects.
 It is hypothesized that this decrease in interoceptive accuracy is due to alexithymia, which is often associated with ASD.
-However, it has also been found that children with ASD actually show greater interoceptive sensitivity than [control subjects] when measured over a long period of time.
+However, it has also been found that children with ASD actually show greater interoceptive sensitivity than control subjects when measured over a long period of time.
 Further investigation into the relationship between interoception and ASD is needed in order to fully understand the interoceptive aspect of the disorder.

+Interoception and other illness

+Fibromyalgia

+A 2024 study found that some FM people had higher interoception signals.

+Aphantasia

+Aphantasia—the absence of voluntary mental imagery—has been linked to disruptions in interoception, suggesting that vivid imagery relies on accurately sensing internal bodily states and exerting volitional control over them.
+According to the interoceptive theory of mental imagery and aphantasia, Interoception may provide the embodied grounding necessary for generating and consciously controlling mental simulations.